falkr/ttm4175/pages/iot-devices.md

 # Programming IoT Devices

-Goals for this week's lab:
+:goals: Goals for this week's lab:

-- Program an IoT device (at least a simulation of it)
+- Program an IoT device
-- How to use a simple API (interface)
+- Get familiar with using a simple API (interface)
 - Create a simple program on a device

-# Start with Visual Studio Code
+### Start with Visual Studio Code

-Create a folder for this week's lab, like `ttm4175-iot`, and open this folder in VS Code.
+Create a folder for this week's lab, like `ttm4175-iot-1`, and open this folder in VS Code.

-# Install the Device Simulator Express
+### Install the Device Simulator Express

 Install the device simulator express extension.
 This also installs other required Python extensions.
 You can later check out the [documentation](https://code.visualstudio.com/docs/).
 There is also a special tutorial for [coding Python](https://code.visualstudio.com/docs/python/python-tutorial).